 For the exterior, the homeowners selected CertainTeed Cedar Impressions vinyl siding in Charcoal.
 They also added robust PVC exterior trim around all of the windows and doors, and updated the worn black shutters, to add detail and a clean contrast against the new siding.
 CertainTeed Landmark roof shingles in Weathered Wood were chosen to complement the siding color and add more curb appeal.

 To welcome their friends and new neighbors, the front door was replaced with a brand new Harvey/Therma-Tru Smooth-Star entry door, with factory-applied Cranberry finish, and added a matching sidelite to let even more light in.
-A white Harvey storm door adds an extra layer of protecting from the elements.
+A white Harvey storm door adds an extra layer of protection from the elements.

 By taking this home from “blah” to brilliant, these homeowners have given new life to a traditional classic home that they will enjoy for many years to come.